Fast quantum computation with all-to-all Hamiltonians: Introduction

 This question has been studied in the context of quantum circuits aided by global entangling gates \cite{fanout05,fanout16,globalgate_18,globalgate_21,globalgate_lognClif22,Clifford_constcost22,global_gate23,global_gate_memory24,global_gate25}, where some commuting gates are allowed to be executed in parallel, corresponding to an all-to-all commuting Hamiltonian.
 The seminal work \cite{Clifford_constcost22} shows that $T=\order(1)$ Hamiltonian evolution can generate any Clifford circuit and any multiply-controlled Toffoli gate, both of which require a circuit depth (without global gates) that grows with the system size $N$.
 However, Clifford circuits are classically simulable \cite{gottesman_knill98}, so it is unclear how the speedup applies to interesting quantum tasks.
 The speedup for the multiply-controlled Toffoli is also a mild logarithmic factor $\order(\log N)$ comparing to circuits with $\mathrm{\Theta}(N)$ ancillae (i.e., constant space overhead) \cite{Nielsen_Chuang_2010}.

-In this work, we show that all-to-all Hamiltonians can be \emph{polynomially} faster than circuits for a wide range of quantum information processing tasks, which significantly improve upon previous works.
+In this work, we show that all-to-all Hamiltonians can be \emph{polynomially} faster ---achieving $T\le D N^{-\Omega(1)}$--- for a wide range of quantum information processing tasks, which significantly improve upon previous works.
 We rigorously prove two main results.
 First, interesting families of circuits including the multiply-controlled Toffoli can actually be realized in time $T\sim 1/N$\footnote{Here $\sim$ hides factors like $N^\delta$ with an arbitrarily small constant $\delta$.} with constant space overhead and a polynomially small error $1/\mathrm{poly}(N)$, around $N$ times faster than previous results \cite{Clifford_constcost22}.
-Although $T$ vanishes with $N$, we want it to be as small as possible because a complicated task may contain many subroutines of our protocol each taking that amount of time.
+Although $T$ vanishes with $N$, we want it to be as small as possible because a complicated task may contain many subroutines of our protocol each taking that amount of time; see the further justifications below.
 The $1/\mathrm{poly}(N)$ error also ensures a small total error as long as the total task has polynomial size.
-Another motivation for small $T$ is that the actual physical time may scale differently considering an $N$-dependent normalization factor for the Hamiltonian: for example $H_{\rm phys}=\frac{1}{N}H$ for trapped ions \cite{ion_rev21}\footnote{Note that the resulting $T_{\rm phys}\sim 1$ for all-to-all interacting ions still beats any protocol for ions with short-range interactions, because the latter involves a polynomial routing overhead.}.
 Our $T\sim 1/N$ protocol has many implications that we will discuss. \comment{ Many-body entangled states like the Greenberger-Horne-Zeilinger (GHZ) states \cite{GHZ89} and W states \cite{W_state} can also be prepared in the same timescale, providing at least a $\sqrt{N}$ speedup than known results \cite{Wprotocol_gorshkov20}.
 We also show that for simulating any quantum circuit one can always trade larger space (i.e., more ancilla qubits) for shorter time that preserves the total spacetime volume. } Although this $N$-factor speedup holds for specific problems, our second main result shows that Hamiltonians could be $\sqrt{N}$ times faster for general purpose information-processing tasks: \emph{Any} quantum circuit of polynomial depth $D$ can be simulated by a randomized Hamiltonian evolution in time $T\sim D/\sqrt{N}$ with constant space overhead, and average simulation error $1/\mathrm{poly}(N)$.
+As a corollary, we provide an operational proof of the fast scrambling conjecture \cite{fast_scramblers08,fast_scrambler13,OTOC_chaosbound16,randomU_25} in the family of dense Hamiltonians like the Sachdev-Ye-Kitaev (SYK) model \cite{SYK93,SYK_talk15,SYK_remark16}: an ``approximate'' Haar ensemble can be generated in ``almost'' logarithmic time when the Hamiltonian is extensively normalized, $\norm{H}=\order(N)$.